 While there are ample options for high-quality dog brushes available on the market, for long-haired, silky, coats like seen on Springer Spaniels, there is one clear winner in our minds.

-The FURminator deShedding Tool is an excellent choice for those seeking both good quality and value.
+The FURminator deShedding Tool is The Best Dog Brush for those seeking both good quality and value.
 Combining high-quality stainless steel pins with an easy, one-press fur removal feature and comfortable, durable, ergonomic handle to make grooming your long-haired pooch a breeze.